doublemoulinet/Morrowind-Modular-Mod-Guide/SETUP.md

 >**Modular** will be the profile used for this guide.
 You can easily switch to the **Default** vanilla profile to create new modding profiles following the steps above.

 ## Optional: Morrowind.ini tweaks
 The Morrowind Code Patch option **Rain/snow collision** recommends some .ini tweaks to work.
-In practice, the tweaks are unnecessary, but the increased density of rain and snow particles looks nice (at a small performance expense).
+In practice, the tweaks are unnecessary, but the increased density of rain and snow particles looks nice (at a small performance cost).

 - Click the **Tools** ![TOOLS](https://github.com/doublemoulinet/Morrowind-Modular-Mod-Guide/blob/master/assets/MO2_tools.png) button, and choose the **INI Editor** in the dropdown
 - In **Morrowind.ini**, locate the following lines and adjust the values as indicated: